 Huayco: What It Is And How It Is Caused

-Avalanches are well-known occurrences that can cause devastation in snow-covered mountainous regions.
-In the Tropics, though, a weather phenomenon known as a huayco can be just as devastating.
+Avalanches are common events that can cause devastation in snow-covered mountainous regions.
+But in the Tropics, a meteorological phenomenon known as a huayco can be just as destructive.

 Huayco is the Andean term used to describe the flash flooding and accompanying mudslides that occur in the Peruvian region of South America due to heavy torrential rains.
 It originates high in Peru's mountainous regions and is closely related to the weather produced by the El Niño phenomenon.